madmous/madClones/client/README.md

 * Add a higher order components to add blur and focus events on PopOver, CreateOrganization/Board
 * Make UI responsive
 * Add enzyme
-* Add drag and drop to card component
+* Add drag and drop to cards (list that contains card items)
 * Add a white background color to each board section (star, user and users)

 --